lytedev/lyte-theme/README.md

 from theme_builder.compilation import Compilation

 my_theme = Compilation("My-Theme-Name")
-comp.copy_all("Lyte-Dark") # Change "Lyte-Dark" to the compilation's name from whom you want to inherit
+comp.copy_all("Lyte-Monokai") # Change "Lyte-Monokai" to the compilation's name from whom you want to inherit

 # Modify any options you want, add your own options preprocessors, etc.
 # I recommend doing all your modifications in a preprocessor to ensure